 This project will image representatives for each species across a range of insect groups and will release the digitised specimens openly on the Museum’s Data Portal.
 In addition, we will be digitally sharing these specimens and their data to our Malaysian colleagues for use through their own online platforms.

 The Digital Collections Programme has completed four crowdsourcing projects in 2017.
 We wanted to say a massive thank-you to the 2,000+ volunteers who together have helped us to capture data from over 15,000 specimens this year.
 You have made a significant contribution to Science.

 We can digitally image individual microscope slides at a rate of up to 1000 slides per day, but we still need help with capturing the label information on each slide.
 Transcription is an essential part of our digitisation process.

 To commemorate the Wellcome Trust Sanger Institute turning 25 in 2018, the Institute and its collaborators are sequencing 25 new genomes of species that reside in the UK and represent the richness of species in this country.
 Continue reading “Sequencing genomes with the Museum’s Frozen Collection | Digital Collections Programme”

-We have started digitising the Madagascan moths and butterflies, a project that has been supported by John Franks and the Charles Wolfson Charitable Trust.
+We are currently digitising the Madagascan Lepidoptera collection, a project that has been supported by John Franks and the Charles Wolfson Charitable Trust.